Why the Hawkes Learning Answer Key Doesn’t Exist

 Trigonometry and Symbolic Math Weaknesses

-AI tools particularly struggle with trigonometric identities and symbolic manipulation:
+AI tools particularly struggle with trigonometric identities and symbolic manipulation.
+Common AI failures in trigonometry include:

 When AI Tools Might Help (Cautiously)